 Employers look for experienced candidates to be hosts and hostesses, ideally having at least 6 months experience in a full-service restaurant setup.
 You can find a job with restaurants, cafes, bars and hotels like Marriott International, Inc., Fogo de Chao, Ritz-Carlton, etc.

-Can I Become a Host or Hostess?
+How To Become a Host or Hostess

 Host or Hostess Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.

 How do Host or Hostess salaries stack up to other jobs across the country?
 Based on the latest jobs data nationwide, Host or Hostess's can make an average annual salary of $20,530, or $10 per hour.
 This makes it an Above Average Salary.
 On the lower end, they can make $17,840 or $9 per hour, perhaps when just starting out or based on the state you live in.

 #810 Nationally for All Careers